Kakching

 Kakching (Meitei pronunciation:/kək.ciŋ/) is a town in the southeastern part of the Indian state of Manipur.
 It serves as the headquarters of Kakching district and is a major commercial hub in the state.
 In 2018, Kakching was declared as the cleanest city in North East India by the Swachh Bharat Mission of the Indian government.

+Kakching dialect of Meitei language is spoken in this region, and it shares many grammatical features with Standard Manipuri.
+(Note: also known as Standard Meitei or Standard Meiteilon, in different sources; it is based on the dialect spoken in Imphal.)